c2-d2/rase-supplement/readme.md

 > doi:[10.1101/403204](https://doi.org/10.1101/403204)
 -->

-## Abstract

-Surveillance of drug-resistant bacteria is essential for healthcare providers to deliver effective empiric antibiotic therapy.
+> Surveillance of drug-resistant bacteria is essential for healthcare providers to deliver effective empiric antibiotic therapy.
 However, traditional molecular epidemiology does not typically occur on a timescale that could impact patient treatment and outcomes.
 Here we present a method called ‘genomic neighbor